WWTLD: What Would Ted Lasso Do?

 There are lessons to learn: How to lead others, how to create and support teams, and PEOPLE are the heart of everything— in both personal and work relationships.
 Here are just a few of the gems I want to share as “Ted Lasso’s Core Values” as they apply to franchising:

 Takeaways from Ted Lasso

 - Stay optimistic, even when you get knocked down.

 “Believe!”
 It’s one of the first things Coach puts up on the locker room wall.
 He focuses on possibilities of teamwork.
-Every franchise system was under enormous stress over the last 18 months.
+Every franchise system was under enormous stress through the pandemic.
 Even if your business model stayed up and saw same (or increased) revenues, the system was dealing with change, communication, and lack of clarity as to what was happening, and when/if it would end and things would return to “normal.”
 Suppliers, franchisors, and franchisees came together and stayed positive.
 We all believed we would come out of it stronger than ever.
 We came together, supporting each other through the tough parts, and celebrating as we emerge from the chaos and thrive.

 - Focus on people first, not outcomes.

 Ted Lasso says, “For me, success is not about the wins and losses.
 It’s about helping these young fellas be the best versions of themselves on and off the field.”
 Ten years ago that would have been challenged in the workplace environment focused on profits first.
 Now business owners are focusing more on their people as hiring and retention becomes crucial to continue thriving.
 Your team wants to know they are supported and have opportunities to grow.
 While the old way of doing business was the Coach/Leader of the organization looking at the “W” column, the tides have turned to supporting your people, focusing on the outcomes that make sense for customers, and building your team AND the business to impact long-term success.

 - Show appreciation — it goes a LONG way.